qemu/qemu/docs/about/build-platforms.rst

 Windows
 -------

-The project supports building with current versions of the MinGW toolchain, hosted on Linux (Debian/Fedora).
+The project aims to support the two most recent versions of Windows that are still supported by the vendor.
+The minimum Windows API that is currently targeted is "Windows 7", so theoretically the QEMU binaries can still be run on older versions of Windows, too.
+However, such old versions of Windows are not tested anymore, so it is recommended to use one of the latest versions of Windows instead.

-The version of the Windows API that's currently targeted is Vista / Server 2008.
+The project supports building QEMU with current versions of the MinGW toolchain, either hosted on Linux (Debian/Fedora) or via MSYS2 on Windows.

 .. _Homebrew: https://brew.sh/
 .. _MacPorts: https://www.macports.org/